African Overland Tours

 Optional activities vary based on your chosen overland tour and your personal preference.
 These will be listed as optional activities on your chosen tour, so add the costs of the activities you choose and see how this fits into your budget.

 All your optional activities can be booked with your Tour Leader once you are on tour.
-Either pay in cash or traveller cheques, based on the currency in which they are quoted.
+Pay in cash – based on the currency in which they are quoted.

 There are full banking facilities in major towns, these will be open during weekly business hours.
 Banks will exchange currency and facilitate credit card withdrawals.